FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

  * **Organizational Units**

  This folder contains a list of organizational units that are considered to be part of the MSP.
-This is helpful to restrict an MSP
+This folder is really helpful when you want to restrict membership of principals to a blockchain from a particular organization, especially when that organization has a rich structure, [as discussed earlier](OUMSP).

  * **Administrators (Local MSP only)**

  * **Revoked Certificates**

  This folder contains the list of X.509 certificates that have been revoked.
 This might be necessary because the certificate was compromised by a malicious actor, or was given out inadvertently.

  * **Signing Cert**